Bay Area Health Officers' Indicators for Assessing Progress on Containing COVID-19

 At least 200 COVID-19 viral detection (PCR) tests are being conducted per 100,000 residents per day.

 This does not include antibody testing at this time, because the science regarding interpretation and validation of antibody testing is still in flux.

 We are focused on tests performed, rather than testing capacity, to ensure we are achieving the level of testing necessary.

 Our goal is to ensure everyone in the State’s priority groups in our County is being tested at appropriate intervals.

-Indicator 4: We Have Sufficient Case Investigation, Contact Tracing, and Isolation/Quarantine Capacity
+Indicator 4: We Have Sufficient Contact Tracing and Isolation/Quarantine Capacity

 Indicator 5: We Have At Least A 30-Day Supply of Personal Protective Equipment (PPE) Available for All Healthcare Providers